CATALOG: Associate of Applied Science Degree: Nursing

 - Clinical agencies reserve the right to deny access to or dismiss a student from their agency at any time with due cause.

 - The student releases the hospital, its agents, and its employees from any liability for any injury or death to himself or damage to his property arising out of the clinical agreement or use of hospital’s facilities.

 The Associate of Applied Science in Nursing follows the guidelines of the RCC graduation requirements.
-Students in the final nursing semester are responsible for completing an application for the National Council Licensing Examination (NCLEX-RN).
+Students in the final nursing semester are responsible for completing an application to the Virginia Board of Nursing and the National Council Licensing Examination (NCLEX-RN).

-The Associate Degree in Nursing program is approved by the Virginia Board of Nursing.
-The Associate Degree in Nursing Program at RCC is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN).
+The Associate of Applied Science Degree in Nursing is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN).
 Contact the ACEN (formerly NLNAC) at 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326.

 Student Estimated Costs

 |Travel to Clinical Agencies||Variable|

 |Total Estimated Costs||$14,821.55+|